Bradley Wiggins wants to defend his Tour de France title

 Team Sky boss Dave Brailsford said in November that "the Tour of Italy would be a very good target for Bradley and leave Froomy then to focus on the Tour de France".

-However he admitted that the plans were not "completely signed off" at that point.
+However he admitted that the plans were not

 "My goal is to win the Tour next year.
 Whether that is realised or not, I don't know really," Wiggins added.